mjf1406/worksheet-generators/README.md

     - titles are set by the user for each behavior/redemption item
     - titles are displayed publicly somewhere, perhaps on the points screen and for the student to see on their page when they login
     - only titles that the teacher sets are displayed
-    - negative titles are NEVER public, but positive titles are always public
+    - title are only displayed publically if the teacher checks the box.
+Reward Item and Positive Behavior titles are displayed by default.
+      - under the title input, put a checkbox that sets whether this title is public
     - e.g., **the noisiest student** would be the student who has received the most Noisy negative behaviors
     - e.g., **the most helpful** would be the student who has received the most Helping Others behaviors
     - e.g., **the most generous** would be the student who has redeemed the most Gifted to Classmates